alvarogonzalezalvarez/blog/_posts/2016-01-18-github-pages-cloudflare-and-google-domains-epic-win.markdown

 Firstly, you need to have a domain name purchased.
 In this guide we will be using __Google Domains__, as it's incredibly easy to combine with __Cloudflare__ and __Github Pages__.
 Let's begin:

 1. Create a [Cloudflare's free acount][cloudflare-free].
 2. When asked, enter your site URL.
-Cloudflare will assign to you two DNS name servers that you have to configure in your Google Domains account.
+Cloudflare will assign to you two DNS name servers that you will have to configure in your Google Domains account.

 #__2 - Google Domains: DNS Setup__#